PJ427/UFOs/README.md

 #### Future upgrades or additions to the site could be:

-    *1. Allowing selection of more than one filter.
-This would permit refining the requested data.*
+    1. Allowing selection of more than one filter.
+This would permit refining the requested data.
-    *2. Clearing of previous filters automatcially.
-Currently, you have to remove the filter yourself, adding code to remove the data could be extremely useful and beneficial.*
+    2. Clearing of previous filters automatcially.
+Currently, you have to remove the filter yourself, adding code to remove the data could be extremely useful and beneficial.